dawid-niedzwiecki/crampening/README.md

 - staging
 - production

-To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:
+To run the desired flavor either use the launch configuration in VSCode or use the following commands:

 ```sh
 # Development